stephenh/stephenh.github.com/_posts/2018-03-16-are-classes-and-prototypes-that-different.markdown

 E.g. the nouns, names, entities, types, units of single responsibilities, etc., I would use in "objects via prototypes" designs vs. "objects via classes" designs would be fairly similar, I think.

 Sure, in class-based systems, "fragile base classes" can be a problem (and the other litany of anti-patterns/code smells), but wouldn't that translate to "fragile base prototypes" in a prototype-based system?
-Or, if it wouldn't and you're just modeling the problem with composition, wouldn't you use the same composition in a class-based system?
+Or, if it wouldn't and you're just modeling the problem with composition (or some other pattern/design), wouldn't you use the same composition in a class-based system?
 Objects are objects.

 Given this, I don't think there is a ground-breaking difference between the two (certainly not as much as, say, OO vs. FP), or at least not as much as I think people typically think.